analogdevicesinc/ai8x-training/README.md

 ### Prerequisites

 This software currently supports Ubuntu Linux 18.04 LTS and 20.04 LTS.
-The server version is sufficient, see https://ubuntu.com/download/server.
-*Note: The Windows Subsystem for Linux (WSL) currently does <u>not</u> support CUDA.*
+The server version is sufficient, see https://ubuntu.com/download/server. *Alternatively, Ubuntu Linux can also be used inside the Windows Subsystem for Linux (WSL2) by following https://docs.nvidia.com/cuda/wsl-user-guide/.
+However, please note that WSL2 with CUDA is a pre-release and unexpected behavior may occur.*

 When going beyond simple models, model training does not work well without CUDA hardware acceleration.
-The network loader does not require CUDA, and very simple models can also be trained on systems without CUDA.
+The network loader (“izer”) does not require CUDA, and very simple models can also be trained on systems without CUDA.

 *Recommendation:* Unless TensorFlow support is required, install CUDA 11.1 on Ubuntu 20.04 LTS.
 Otherwise, install CUDA 10.2 on Ubuntu 18.04 LTS.
 See https://developer.nvidia.com/cuda-toolkit-archive.